 3 1/2 cups unbleached all-purpose flour

-1 tablespoon kosher salt (plus 1 teaspoon for the top)
+1 tablespoon kosher salt (plus one teaspoon for the top)

-1 teaspoon dried rosemary (plus 1 teaspoon for sprinkling on top)
+1 teaspoon dried rosemary (plus one teaspoon for sprinkling on top)

 1/4 cup olive oil (half reserved)

-Dissolve the yeast in the warm water.
+Dissolve the yeast in warm water.
 Stir in the sugar until it has dissolved.
 Let sit for 7 to 10 minutes.
 (The mixture should form bubbles after about 5 minutes, if not, the yeast may be inactive, and you'll need to begin again with a new packet.)

-Add the flour and 1 tablespoon of kosher salt to your electric stand mixer (or a large bowl if mixing by hand); add one tablespoon rosemary and half the oil.
+Add the flour and 1 tablespoon of kosher salt to your electric stand mixer (or a large bowl if mixing by hand); add one tablespoon of rosemary and half the oil.
 Using the dough blade (the hook), begin to blend.
 Add the yeast mixture and continue to mix.
-Add more water if needed, a teaspoon at a time, to create a smooth ball of dough.
+Add more water, if needed, a teaspoon at a time to create a smooth ball of dough.

 Knead the dough for about 10 minutes (5 if using the electric stand mixer) until smooth and elastic.
-Coat the sides of the bowl with a little bit of olive oil, and turn the dough over to moisten both sides.
+Coat the bowl's sides with olive oil, and turn the dough to moisten both sides.
 Cover with a damp cloth and allow it to rest in a warm spot until it doubles in size, about 2 to 2 1/2 hours.